 So what can be done?
 IT organisations need to move to a model that focuses on acceleration and automation, replacing human labour with software to reduce cycle time and cost.

 IT departments can’t keep saying “Give me more money, more people and more time, and I’ll do what I have done in the past”.
 Instead, they need to change how they produce decision support infrastructure to work effectively with fewer people, less money and less time and produce more than they were expected to deliver in the past.
+In this context, shifting to acceleration and automation is easy to understand and has obvious benefits for IT leadership.

 Automation is the answer